giannisp09/lancea-privacy-policy/README.md

 ## Retention of User Data

 We retain user-provided files and private messages for as long as necessary to fulfill the purposes for which they were collected or as required by law.
 Once the files or messages are no longer needed, we will securely delete or anonymize them.

-## Children's Privacy

-Our mobile application is not intended for use by individuals under the age of 13.
-We do not knowingly collect personal information from children under the age of 13.
-If we discover that we have inadvertently collected personal information from a child under 13, we will promptly delete it from our systems.
+In addition, it is up to user if he/she wants to retain their data as there is always an option to delete the data

 ## Changes to this Privacy Policy